 Since it would be interesting to see Gregg with the guitar that his brother bought him, we’ve looked around for photos of him with anything that would resemble a vintage J-45, but unfortunately couldn’t find any.
-If you happen to find anything yourself, please be sure to forward it to us by leaving a comment below.
+If you happen to find anything yourself, please be sure to leave a comment.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

 If you notice a piece of gear missing, and you wanna add it yourself, you can do so on this page Add Gear to GroundGuitar.